The Holy Family Chapel

 Holy Family Shrine

-The 3/4-relief depiction of the Holy Family, designed in Italy by Demetz Art Studio, honors how the Congregation of Holy Cross looks to Jesus, Mary, and Joseph as a model of faith lived in daily life—a community bound together by love and shared purpose.
+The 3/4-relief depiction of the Holy Family, designed in Italy by Demetz Art Studio, honors how at its conception, the Congregation of Holy Cross looked to Jesus, Mary, and Joseph as a model of faith lived in daily life—a community bound together by love and shared purpose.
 Beneath the sculptures, a votive shrine invites the community to light a candle and offer prayer intentions.

 Stationsofthecross